DoctorWkt/acwj/26_Prototypes/Readme.md

 ## Conclusion and What's Next

-In the next part of our compiler writing journey, I haven't decided what I'll implement yet.
-Stay tuned!
+In the next part of our compiler writing journey, I'll follow up on a comment above and improve the testing of our compiler's functionality.